Shakespeare and EM Literature

 This module offers third-year students the opportunity to explore in much greater depth their interests in Shakespeare and his contemporaries.
 As the semester unfolds, you will have the opportunity to study works in prose, poetry and drama, to discover unexpected examples of comedy, tragedy and satire and to consider the ways in which writing in the sixteenth- and seventeenth-century writing engages with, challenges and sometimes thwarts our expectations in the twenty-first century.

-- Applied research skills with reference to textual analysis.
+- enhanced research skills with reference to textual analysis.

-- Demonstrate skills to exploit library collection, most particularly with reference to the early modern texts and databases of early modern literature.
+- enhanced skills to exploit library collection, most particularly with reference to the early modern texts and databases of early modern literature.